 *Please note that we update webpage information frequently; this means all pictures, information, etc. are the most up to date ANYWHERE!

 Please scroll down for specific LED Light information and to purchase.

 See the side bar for LED Light Suggestions

-Picture to the below is a reef aquarium with Acropora Coral using TMC AquaRay Lighting at National Oceanography Centre in London (click to enlarge)
+The picture below is a reef aquarium with Acropora Coral using TMC AquaRay Lighting at National Oceanography Centre in London

 * EXCLUSIVE EMITTERS